W. Patrick McGinnis: Personal

 W. Patrick McGinnis was born and raised in St. Louis, Missouri, to Margaret (nee Cisne) and William McGinnis.
 William McGinnis was the Chief of OB/GYN at St. Luke’s Hospital in St. Louis.
 Patrick McGinnis considered either a career in medicine or business while in high school.
 He attended the University of Denver, where he earned a B.A. in political science and economics.

-He then earned his MBA in marketing from the Olin Business School at Washington University in 1972.
+He then received a Master of Business Administration in marketing from the Olin Business School at Washington University in St. Louis in 1972.

-McGinnis is the father of two sons who are both businessmen.
+McGinnis had two sons, who are both businessmen.

 Nestlé Purina career

-McGinnis had an over 42 year career with Purina.
+McGinnis had an over 42-year career with Purina.
 He joined the company immediately after completing his MBA through its corporate management training program.
 At Purina, he moved through various management roles, finally becoming the President and CEO: